Sanjay-kumar-Mahato/NamasteReact/README.md

-Package.json is the configuration for npn
+Package.json contains the configuration for npm
 <br> Author : Sanjay